Jonas Aistis: Early life

 Jonas Aleksandravičius was born on 7 July 1904 in the village of Kampiškės of the modern-day Kaunas district, then part of the Russian Empire.
 His father, a blacksmith, would jokingly give his son the nickname "Kuosa".
 Aistis would later take this name and apply it to himself.
 His family moved to Rumšiškės in 1907, at which Aistis attended primary school from 1913 until 1919 and later, the Kaunas Aušra Gymnasium, at which Aistis often felt lonely and vulnerable, and as a result, confided in books and classical literature.
 He translated works by Shakespeare and Byron from Russian and Polish, as well as attempted to create poems himself.
-Aists was described as a competent child, however he struggled with school and was once left to stay for a second year.
+Aists was described as a competent child, but he struggled with school and was once left to stay for a second year.

 Literary career

 In 1927 Aistis began his Lithuanian studies at the Vytautas Magnus University in Kaunas, meanwhile working as a clerk for the Agriculture Bank (Žemės bankas).
 Aistis printed his first poem in 1926 in the Ateitis magazine, establishing himself as an essayist and literary critic of dynamic style.
 The poems were held in high regard by Kazys Binkis.
 In 1932 Aistis graduated, and in the same year released his debut collection of poems.
-Four years later in 1936 received an education ministry-sponsored trip to France, specifically the Grenoble Alpes University to study the French language and French literature.
+Four years later in 1936 he received an education ministry-sponsored trip to France, specifically the Grenoble Alpes University to study the French language and French literature.
 Aistis would not return to Lithuania since.